mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 level in the appropriate Melee or Gun Combat speciality for a weapon already received as a mustering-out benefit.

-TAS: TAS: You are a member of the Traveller’s Aid Society (TAS), a private organization that maintains hostels and facilities at all class A and B starports in many parts of human space.
+TAS: TAS: You are a member of the Traveller's Aid Society (TAS), a private organization that maintains hostels and facilities at all class A and B starports in many parts of human space.
 Facilities are available to members and their guests.
 Membership may only be achieved once per character.
-Receipt of membership in the Traveller’s Aid Society upon mustering out may be construed as a reward for heroism or extraordinary service to the Society rather than an official benefi t of service.
+Receipt of membership in the Traveller's Aid Society upon mustering out may be construed as a reward for heroism or extraordinary service to the Society rather than an official benefi t of service.
 Membership is for life and is not transferable.

-Membership may be purchased at the cost of 1,000,000 Credits although it is possible for an application to be ‘black-balled’ by an existing member.
-The Traveller’s Aid Society is an exclusive organization, made up of those who are truly citizens of the galaxy, not just a single world.
+Membership may be purchased at the cost of 1,000,000 Credits although it is possible for an application to be 'black-balled' by an existing member.
+The Traveller's Aid Society is an exclusive organization, made up of those who are truly citizens of the galaxy, not just a single world.